 The ABCDE rule and the Glasgow 7-point checklist are used to identify potential melanoma lesions, although these guidelines may not catch early or atypical melanomas.
 As well, not every lesion identified through these instruments turns out to be a melanoma, and some of them are harmless.

-Candidates for Mole Mapping
+Candidates for mole mapping

 People with more than 50 moles are candidates for mole mapping, as well as those with large or unusual moles.
 Mole mapping is also often used on the back, where it may be difficult for the patient to monitor them.

 Mole mapping may overlook lesions in hidden places on the body, like the genitals or the scalp.
 It can also give false negative or false positive results.
 Mole mapping can miss fast-growing melanomas, which attain a dangerous size before the next scheduled mapping session.
-Lastly, it may not be as accurate with pink or scaly skin cancers, which do not show up as well in a photograph.
+Lastly, this monitoring procedure may not be as accurate with pink or scaly skin cancers, which do not show up as well in a photograph.